The anniversary party and Greenwald’s up-beat break of silence in the LA Times’ Man & His Muse piece was amounting to the starting

 entertaining people after all these years.

-Another former silent survivor came forward, or at least, been nudged by time like Lynne,
+Another former silent survivor came forward, or at least, been nudged by time like Lynne, and

 The first ray of light from Beck was a personal appearance at a screening at the Alamo